-Inside this Post: 8 Survival Tips for the 18 Month Sleep Regression.
-What is Happening at 18 Months & How to Help Your Toddler Through the 18 Month Sleep Regression.
+8 Survival Tips for the 18 Month Sleep Regression.
+What is Happening at 18 Months & How to Help Your Toddler Through the 18 Month Sleep Regression and extra help with the popular Sleep Regressions eBook if you need something more!

 Your child has been a great sleeper from the start.
 She’s easy to put down for naps and bedtime.
 She sleeps beautifully and most importantly, sleeps through the night.